bradchristie/taminations-flutter/assets/c1/stretch_concept.md

 >

-If the centers cannot move along the long axis of the formation to get away from the ends they'd been working with, then the call is improper.
+If the centers cannot move along the long axis of the formation to get away from the ends they had been working with, then the call is improper.
 For example, Stretch Swing Thru is not proper from here: